jonatasgrosman/findpapers/README.md

 There are some rules that you'll need to follow when using wildcards:

-- Cannot be used at the start of a search term
+- Cannot be used at the start of a search term;
-- A minimum of 3 characters preceding the asterisk wildcard (*) is required
+- A minimum of 3 characters preceding the asterisk wildcard (*) is required;
-- The asterisk wildcard (*) can only be used at the end of a search term
+- The asterisk wildcard (*) can only be used at the end of a search term;
-- Can be used only in single terms
+- Can be used only in single terms;
-- Only one wildcard can be included in a search term
+- Only one wildcard can be included in a search term.

-Note: The IEEE and PubMed databases don't support the **"?"** wildcard usage
+Note: The IEEE and PubMed databases don't support the "?" wildcard.

 Let's see some examples of valid and invalid queries: